eddielao/algorithms/README.md

 # Algorithms and Data Structures

 This project dives deep into the realm of data structures and algorithms.
+Codings are done in Java, JavaScript, and Ruby.
+The goal is to implement and to give my own take on various data structures and algorithms.
+Further goal will be to add visualization with a full stack application.

 ## Getting Started